P\'olya urns on hypergraphs

 \subsection{Proof of Theorem \ref{Thm-injective}}

-The proof of this theorem is very similar to the proofs in \cite{BBCL-15,CL-14,Lim-16}.
 We start observing that, since $K=\{0\}$, each $\Lambda_S$ is either empty or a singleton.
 By Theorem \ref{thm:limit set theorem}, we conclude that $\lim x(n)\in \Lambda$ is a singleton almost surely.
 By Lemma \ref{Lem: non-convergence}, there is at least one non-unstable equilibrium $w\in\Lambda$.
 By Lemma \ref{lemma-non-unstable}, there is at most one non-unstable equilibrium.
 Therefore, $w$ is the only non-unstable equilibrium, and so $\lim x(n)=w$ almost surely.